-The attack on the U.S. Capitol and other recent unrest left many parents wondering how to talk to their children about what happened.
+On the anniversary of the January 6 attack on the U.S. Capitol, we are rerunning this blog with resources for parents wondering how to talk to their children about what happened.
 It's hard to describe why such shocking violence occurred, and it can be difficult to discuss complicated topics like racism, injustice, and protests against the government that became violent.
 With help from some of our children's librarians, including Mary Slattery, Erica Eis, and Maddie Bassman, we've put together a list of resources to help you navigate these hard conversations.

 - Helping Children with Tragic Events in the News | PBS KIDS for Parents

 - Explaining the News to Our Kids | Common Sense Media

 - What To Say To Kids When The News Is Scary : Parenting: Difficult Conversations : NPR

 - Talking to Children About Tragedies & Other News Events - HealthyChildren.org

 - Responding to Traumatic Events | Helping Children Cope with Trauma | Child Mind Institute

 Information Literacy and Fake News, by Diane Dakers